 Contact: Nan Brandtner 952-492-2675

 After the pastor has his initial meeting with a couple preparing for marriage, the sponsor couple will contact the couple and administer the “Pre-Marriage Inventory”.
 A computer will analyze this questionnaire and the results will form the basis for some reflection and sharing between the sponsor couple and the couple planning for marriage.

 Ministry to the Homebound, Assisted Living/Nursing Home Residents

-Eucharistic Ministers of Holy Communion conduct Communion Services for the homebound parishioners and those living in the Schule Haus, Oak Terrace, Emerald Crest; and Friendship Manor, Valley View and St. Gertrude’s Nursing homes.
+Eucharistic Ministers of Holy Communion conduct Communion Services for the homebound parishioners and those living in the Schule Haus, Oak Terrace, and Valley View nursing homes.
 Individuals, couples or families take turns on a rotating basis to carry out this ministry.

 Meals on Wheels

 Parishioners from St. John’s take turns for a certain month with members of other Jordan churches to deliver the noon meal to shut-ins who have difficulty preparing a meal.
 Most deliveries are within the city limits; a few others are a short distance from town.
 Meals are delivered Monday through Friday except for holidays.
 While this is a volunteer position, those who deliver meals may record mileage for end-of-the-year tax purposes.

 Parishioners from St. John’s and other area churches participate in unloading trucks and stocking shelves for the Jordan Food Shelf.
 There also are opportunities to assist in dispensing food to the clients on Saturdays.
 Those who assist clients must be over 18 years old.